stevemao/grunt-spawn/README.md

 grunt-spawn [![Build Status](https://travis-ci.org/fir3pho3nixx/grunt-spawn.png?branch=master)](https://travis-ci.org/fir3pho3nixx/grunt-spawn)
 ===========

-A process launcher that does what it says on the tin
+A process launcher designed for when you dont have a grunt plugin, or know the console command but cannot be bothered adding yet another plugin to your arsenal of tools :)

+Sometimes bootstrapping the console is the simplist way and removes a layer of abstraction between you as the developer and the kind of automation you need.
+I also found it particularly useful for teaching javascript automation in a predominently C# environment where knowledge of javascript is zero to none.

 ## What is this?

 This project is a plugin for Grunt.JS that gives one the ability to spawn processes.
-This project has not been tested on windows but I am sure with all the heavy lifting the grunt team have done to make Grunt work everywhere, it might just work.
-The tests are not supported for windows.
+This project has been tested heaps on windows but most of the development happens from a Unix flavour of some description(Mac).

 ## How do I use it?